deepnetworkgmbh/adfToArm/README.md

 ## About

-AdfToArm tool gives you an abbility to compile Azure Data Factory Visual Studio project into ARM template, which can be deployed to Azure.
+AdfToArm tool gives you an ability to compile Azure Data Factory Visual Studio project into ARM template, which can be deployed to Azure.

 > [Azure Data Factory (ADF)](https://azure.microsoft.com/en-us/services/data-factory/) is a hybrid data integration service that allows you to create, schedule and orchestrate your ETL/ELT workflows at scale wherever your data lives, in cloud or self-hosted network

 The most comfortable way to store ADF [as a Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) is a Visual Studio (VS) project.
-The project stores ADF description as set of JSON files with diffrent types: Pipeline, Linked Service, Data Set.
-The problem with this project is, that it allows pipelines publication only within the VS itself.
-There is no normal way to prepare artifact from the project and reuse it somewhere in CI to release on multiple environments.
+The project stores ADF description as set of JSON files with different types: Pipeline, Linked Service, Data Set.
+The problem with this project is that it allows pipelines publication only within the VS itself.
+There is no standard way to prepare artifact from the project and reuse it somewhere in CI to release on multiple environments.

-From the other hand, there is de facto standard of Azure resource deployment - Azure Resource Manager.
+From the other hand, there is a de facto standard of Azure resource deployment - Azure Resource Manager.

 > [Azure Resource Manager (ARM)](https://azure.microsoft.com/en-us/features/resource-manager/) enables you to repeatedly deploy your app and have confidence your resources are deployed in a consistent state.
 You define the infrastructure and dependencies for your app in a single declarative template.
 This template is flexible enough to use for all of your environments such as test, staging or production.

-This project aims to convert Visual Studio project into ARM template with set of parameters allowing to reuse it all across development or production environments
+This project aims to convert Visual Studio project into ARM template with a set of parameters allowing to reuse it all across development or production environments.

 ## Installing AzureDataFactory.CICD